RieLCho/SleepWithAI/README.md

 # SleepWithAI
 ![Icon](./AppStore_res/AppIcon/appIconSet/Icon-256.png)

 **SleepWIthAI(A.K.A.
-SWAI)** is application for users who want to sleep efficient with personally optimized data.
+SWAI)** is application for users who want to sleep efficient based on personally optimized data.
 SWAI will recommend & turn on the alram at best time to wake up.

 ## Getting Started